cheungdaven/cheungdaven.github.io/_pages/about.md

 My work has been recognized with several awards, including the Outstanding Paper Award at ICLR 2021, and a Best Paper Award runner-up at WSDM 2020, an Area Chair Award at ACL 2024, the Best of the Best Paper Award at the Global Marketing Conference (GMC) 2023.

-I am also actively involved in the research community, serving as an Area Chair for NeurIPS and ACL Rolling Review, as well as a reviewer, senior program committee member, and guest editor for leading AI/ML conferences and journals.
-I have also organized workshops at major AI conferences.
+I serve as an Area Chair for NeurIPS and ACL Rolling Review, and have organized workshops and tutorials at major AI conferences.